Lorant de Bastyai: United Kingdom

 The following year, Lorant moved from Newport to take up a position at the Welsh Mountain Zoo in Colwyn Bay, North Wales.
 His time there was not without incident - in November 1964 one of the tawny eagles flew off into a wood and was killed by a man out shooting.
 The case came to court, a summary was written by Jack Mavrogordato for The Falconer, and the Zoo was afforded damages.
 Lorant did not work there for long: he became seriously ill and, after a long recovery, was not well enough to resume his duties.

 Returning to the Midlands, Lorant moved to Leamington Spa, near his family in Stratford, and established a taxidermy business of his own.
-His first book in English, Hunting Bird from a Wild Bird, was published by Pelham Books in June, 1968.
+His first book in English, Hunting Bird from a Wild Bird, was published by Pelham Books in June 1968.
 This received a somewhat negative review in the BFC journal, since the reviewer felt that the publishers should have found someone to help with Lorant's English, but it was nevertheless a popular title, and an American edition was also published.
 Both are now highly collectable titles.

 During the 1970s, a chronic hip problem made Lorant less able to actively fly hawks at quarry, but he continued to give demonstrations at the game fairs and attended international field meetings across Europe, and those of the club he had established.
 The WHC held its first international meeting in October 1972 in Lichfield, Staffordshire.
-This was attended by, amongst other, Count Friedrich Mensdorff-Pouilly and Jacques Renaud.
-The next year WHC members joined the BFC for the 1973 Woodhall Spa meeting, as a commemorative badge shows.
+This was attended by, amongst others, Count Friedrich Mensdorff-Pouilly and Jacques Renaud.
+The next year, WHC members joined the BFC for the 1973 Woodhall Spa meeting, as a commemorative badge shows.
 Lorant remained a great writer of letters to falconers all over the world and it is said that Nancy was often concerned about the postage bills.
 Lorant continued to write articles for the Hungarian falconry journal, Nimrod. and the WHC journal The Austringer.